JackyVSO/Starcraft/index.md

 <img src="images/7TvZspawns.png" alt="TvZ winrates by number of spawn locations">
 <img src="images/7PvZspawns.png" alt="PvZ winrates by number of spawn locations">

 The most notable thing here is just how lopsided TvP on 2-player maps is.
 Out of 133 games in the database, Terran has won 46 and Protoss has won 87.
 If TvP was never played on 2-player maps, it would be a Terran-favored matchup.
 Terran also fares better with more spawning locations against Zerg, although this is far less pronounced.
-This is consistent with another finding in the data, which was that *the bigger the map (by size in tiles), the better for Terran*.
+This is consistent with another finding in the data, which was that <i>the bigger the map (by size in tiles), the better for Terran</i>.
 I have not included that figure here because it shows the same as the above but less markedly.
 PvZ seems hardly to be affected by the number of spawning locations on the map.
 There's a slight advantage for Protoss on 3-player maps and for Zerg on 2- and 4-player maps but it's small enough to be random.
 I'll leave it to more accomplished players to explain why this matchup is the least affected.
 <br/><br/>
 <h1 class="h1" id="Maps"> 2.
 Maps</h1>